FAQ

 OpenAthens provides a different type of usage data than JUSP.
 OpenAthens generates statistics based on access to resource platforms.
 It covers a wide range of resources and provides breakdown by user groups, and so it is useful for understanding user behaviour, analysing usage by user group, and viewing the big picture.

 JUSP collects and aggregates standardised COUNTER usage data provided by suppliers.
 The COUNTER data is more focused on the content detail i.e. usage and access denials for specific books, journal titles, and databases.
 This is particularly useful for collection analysis, renewals, and purchasing decisions.
-JUSP builds summary reports and visualisations based on the COUNTER data provided by publishers and suppliers.
+JUSP builds summary reports based on the COUNTER data provided by publishers and suppliers.

 Is it possible to receive reminder emails when new monthly reports are available?